milan-shrestha/gorkha-removals/README.md

-# **Own Removals**
+# **Gorkha Removals**

 ## **Overview**
-Own Removals is a moving company based in Sydney, Australia.
+Gorkha Removals is a moving and removal company based in Sydney, Australia.
 This project is a simple static website made for the small business.

 ## **Technologies Used**
 * HTML/ CSS
 * Bootstrap
+* JavScript